Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 Tom Devine, Professor of Scottish History and Director of the new Scottish Centre for Diaspora Studies at the University of Edinburgh, gave a fascinating 45 minute lecture entitled 'An Empire of Commerce: Three Centuries of Scottish Enterprise in the East' in Hong Kong in June 2010.
 This is now available as a YouTube video here.
 He covers a lot of historical ground, elsewhere in Asia as well as China, but it is a good introduction to the importance of Scottish commercial links in the region.

 Bogle worked for the East India Company under the patronage of Warren Hastings, and in 1774 was sent on a mission to reach Tibet through Bhutan.
 After many adventures, he finally met the Panchen Lama, then its effective ruler.
 According to his own journal and letters, Bogle and the Panchen became close friends and shared many discussions and socialising.
 Bogle himself never visited China, dying of cholera in India, but not before a Tibetan friend had reached Peking and opened the first channels of diplomatic communication between the Chinese Empire and Britain.
-This later led to Lord MacCartney's first abortive mission in 1793 (note that despite his name, Lord MacCartney was not Scottish but Irish).
+This later led to Lord Macartney's first abortive mission in 1793 (note that despite his name, Lord Macartney was not Scottish but Irish).

 Liang Fa is ordained by William Morrison (see above), and baptized by William Milne (the second Protestant missionary in China), thus becoming the first Chinese Protestant minister.